zantha-im/announcements/README.md

 ## Architecture & Development

-For detailed information about the project structure, adding new content types, and development guidelines, see [ARCHITECTURE.md](ARCHITECTURE.md).

 For .windsurf subtree setup and workflows, see [Windsurf README.md](Windsurf%20README.md).

 ## Testing & Development

-### Testing New Styles

-Use the **SKëLD - Cashtal** product as a sandbox:

-1. Navigate to SKëLD - Cashtal in the admin UI
-2. Edit HTML files in `public/content-types/extended-product/skeld/cashtal/`
-3. View rendered output in the admin UI
-4. Toggle to HTML view to verify source
-5. Copy to clipboard and test in Shopify
-6. Once verified, copy content to real products (Braaid, Tholtan)

 ### Component Testing